Articolo pubblicato nel luglio 2007 sul blog di Novedge.

 Franco: If your worst prediction were to come true, who do we have to blame?
 The technologists who built the tools to “popularize” the creation of content or our leaders for not managing the evolution?

-Franco: Several people saw in your book an attack to the “freedom” created by the Internet.
-According to them, the fact that non-democratic countries limit and control the access to the Internet proves the value of the Internet as a tool to promote “freedom” values.
+Franco: Several people saw in your book an attack on the “freedom” created by the Internet.
+According to them, the fact that non-democratic countries limit and control access to the Internet proves the value of the Internet as a tool to promote “freedom” values.
 What’s your opinion on this?